 We used to meet in one of our houses to discuss a Bible passage or another stimulus to thought, and follow this with a period of silent and spoken prayer.
 Sometimes we will study a book, such as “The Great Divorce” by CS Lewis, and we’ve looked at three of the booklets written by Bishop Steven, the most recent being “Principles of Deep Water Fishing”.
 We’ve also followed Advent and Lent courses and lately one on the environment.
 Members of the group will sometimes bring along a poem that has meant something to them so we will discuss that.
 We also try to have a Quiet Day away at least once a year.
 We aim to be friendly, welcoming, respectful and supportive of each other, and new members are always welcome.

-If you would like more information about this group, please email Jane via the Parish Office.
+If you would like more information about this group, please email Margaret via the Parish Office.

-We usually meet from 8pm to 9.30pm, apart from the first Wednesday of the month, during term time.
-The idea of a group like this is for a few people from the larger congregation to meet together on a regular basis to get to know one another on a deeper lever.
-We meet in individuals’ homes for worship, study and prayer.
+The idea of a group like this is for a few people from the larger congregation to meet together on a regular basis to get to know one another on a deeper level.
+We meet in individuals’ homes for worship, discussion and prayer.
 One of the most important parts of our meetings is fellowship, and the opportunity to share our concerns and to support one another in prayer.
-There is a valuable social side too; we start each meeting with refreshments and at the end of each term share a meal together.
-Although our meetings generally follow a similar pattern, occasionally we break out of the mould by sharing communion together.
-This can sometimes be very different from communion services in church – our last communion together, for instance, was a silent one!
+Each month we will discuss a topic or theme using scripture to guide us.

-If you are interested in being part of a group like ours, please email Karen via the Parish Office.
+If you are interested in being part of a group like this one, please email to the Parish Office.

 We choose a new Bible study series every four to six weeks, which could be a Bible book, character or theme.
 Recent series include the book of Acts, lesser-known women of the Bible, and character studies of the Old Testament patriarchs.